rtr-nettest/open-rmbt-desktop/README.md

 A setup `*.exe` will be placed in the `out/make` folder at the root of the project.

+For information on Windows app code signing for publication in Microsoft Store see [Windows_code_singing.md](Windows_code_signing.md).

 ### Linux

 To build a `*.deb` package, you will need a Linux or a macOS machine with `fakeroot` and `dpkg` installed.
 Run: